Watercolour Pencil Tutorial - Italian Street Scene

 Developing the road surface

-I have also used the darker grey to darken the shading around the left hand chairs and define the chair legs better.
+Additionally, I used a darker grey to enhance the shading around the left-hand chairs and define the chair legs more clearly.
+This shading process is time-consuming, as the colours are built up in delicate layers.

 Close up of road

-A small piece of green has been inserted in the distance to outline the building at the far end of the street.
+A touch of green in the distance defines the building at the far end of the street.

 Our progress so far